Exploring the Maze of Multilingual Modeling: Results and Analysis

 \section{Results and Analysis}

-In this section, we present the results of our evaluation of multilingual language models and analyze their performance based on various factors including resources, language family, script, and their interactions.
-The language-specific results for each model are summarized in Figure \ref{figure:lang-model} in Appendix \ref{app:charts}, providing a comprehensive overview of the performance across different languages.
+In this section, we present the results of our evaluation of multilingual language models and analyze their performance based on various factors including resources (model-specific and general), language family, script, word order, and their interactions.